-In November 2016, Teresa May highlighted how the UK is aiming to become the go-to place for innovators and investors, through a significant boost to research.
-At the Lord Mayor's Banquet, Prime Minister Theresa May laid out her plan for how Britain can lead in the transformed modern world.
+In November 2016, the Prime Minister, Theresa May, highlighted how the UK is aiming to become the go-to place for innovators and investors, through a significant boost to research.
+At the Lord Mayor's Banquet, she laid out her plan for how Britain can lead in the transformed modern world.

 “The government will be stepping up to a new, active role that backs business and ensures more people in all corners of the country share in the benefits of its success."

 Lord Willetts, speaking at a Talk Big Data event at the University of Essex also in November 2016 highlighted how social researchers in the UK are still heavily reliant on the 1958 and 1970 cohort studies as there has been little useful data available in the last 30-50 years.
 Government researchers need access to other relevant data to effectively analyse and ultimately, help policy makers and society.